iyioio/cli-spotlight/README.md

 ## Examples

-This example will search for apps to open Applications and Utilities and search for folders to open with vscode
+This example searches for apps to open in Applications and Utilities and folders to open with vscode
 ``` sh
 ./cli-spotlight.sh \